First days at the heart of an outbreak: Life Care nursing home becomes national epicenter of coronavirus

 But now that she’s out of the facility, Frey said, she questions whether visiting her mother was the right thing to do.
 Frey said she wore a mask when she saw her mother, and took a shower and washed her clothes.
 Still, she wonders whether she might be carrying the disease – and whether she may inadvertently pass it to her 88-year-old father.

-The center did not immediately respond to questions Monday evening about Frey’s account of the visit.
+The center declined to respond to questions about Frey’s account of the visit.

 Failures to follow requirements for preventing infections are the most commonly cited violations among nursing homes nationally, according to a Seattle Times analysis of inspection data from the federal Centers for Medicare and Medicaid Services.
 Such violations often consist of a staffer’s failure to wash hands or properly dispose of sanitary gloves and don’t affect a large number of patients.